-The Smartphone Film Scanner will work with all iPhone models.
+The Smartphone Film Scanner will work with all iPhone models (including the latest iPhone 6).
 Moreover, we are confident that the Scanner will work with most smartphones which have the camera in the upper side/corner or in the top-center; these include phones such as the Samsung Galaxy S3 and Galaxy Note2.
+It also works with the iPad Mini.
 There are also some general rules that you can follow to see whether your phone is compatible.

-The only cameras which we believe will have a problem with the Smartphone Film Scanner are those with a camera button on the side.
+The only cameras which we believe might possibly have a problem with the Smartphone Film Scanner are those with a camera button on the side.
 This is because the Smartphone scanner uses clamps at the side of the phone to hold the phone in place.
-So your Smartphone should have a touch-screen camera rather than a button on the side.
+So your Smartphone should preferably have a touch-screen camera rather than a button on the side.

 If you are scanning a negative, you’ll need to invert it.
-As well as Photoshop Express and Photoforge mentioned above, there are a couple of apps which are specifically designed to invert photos.
+As well as Photoshop Express, there are a couple of apps which are specifically designed to invert photos.